FANJIYU0825/Paper_Reading_Report/README.md

 ## 1. Open-Domain Aspect-Opinion Co-Mining with Double-Layer Span Extraction (KDD 2022)
 ![img](fig/ODAO.jpg)
 ### Introduction
-1. Using the rule-based parser tree to label where Aspect & Opinion spans are possible in a sentence
+1. Using the rule-based parser tree to label where Aspect & Opinion spans are possible in a sentence(Weak Label generator)
 2. Aspect & Opinion Extraction uses the two-layer
 3. First layer only extract a single Aspect or Opinion
 4. Second layer extract the pair of Aspect & Opinion